Breaking Down the Single Responsibility Principle: Tips for Crafting Modular and Flexible Codebases

 Conclusion

-The Single Responsibility Principle isn't just a design ideal — it's a practical tool.
+The Single Responsibility Principle isn't just a design ideal.
+It's a practical tool.
 When each unit of code has one clear job, tests are smaller, bugs are easier to trace, and new features slot in without ripple effects.
 If you're starting today, pick the largest class in your codebase and list every reason it might change.
 More than one?
 That's your first refactoring target.